 At a glance

-WP5 is led by IDV and contributed to by GOEG, VHIO, HUPON, DoHIE, CESJ, LSMU, SPLS, CPAS, MESC, BIH/CHA, BBMRI-ERIC, ComCare, EVP.
+WP5 is led by SPLS and co-led by IDV with contributions by GOEG, VHIO, HUPON, DoHIE, CESJ, LSMU, CPAS, MESC, BIH/CHA, BBMRI-ERIC, ComCare, EVP.

 The task